BabyTravel UK Logo BabyTravel UK

 Enter your email and we'll send the free printable checklist straight to your inbox — every category, ready to tick off before every trip.

 This is where the biggest differences lie.
-The Joolz Aer+ is the undisputed champion of speed with its genuine one-hand, one-second fold.
+The Joolz Aer² is the undisputed champion of speed with its genuine one-hand, one-second fold.
 Its folding mechanism is smooth and reliable, making it easy to operate even when holding your child.
-The Bugaboo Butterfly also has a fantastic, easy one-hand fold that collapses in a single piece.
-The Babyzen YOYO² requires a two-step, two-hand process which, while still quick, is the most complex of the three.
+The Bugaboo Butterfly 2 also has a fantastic, easy one-hand fold that collapses in a single piece.
+The Stokke YOYO³ requires a two-step, two-hand process which, while still quick, is the most complex of the three.
 However, it folds down into the smallest package, making it the king of compact dimensions.

-When folded, all three strollers are compact, but the folded stroller of the YOYO² is especially notable for fitting in most airline overhead bins.
+When folded, all three strollers are compact, but the folded stroller of the YOYO³ is especially notable for fitting in most airline overhead bins.
 Carrying the folded stroller is made easier thanks to features like the carry strap and shoulder strap, which help with transport and prevent the stroller from being awkward to carry.
-The Joolz Aer+ is lighter than the others, making it more convenient to carry for travel and daily use.
+The YOYO³ is slightly lighter on the scale, while the Aer² is particularly convenient to carry because of its integrated shoulder strap.

 Folded: 52 × 44 × 18cm | Weight: 6.2kg | Price: around £450–£530

-The YOYO² folds the smallest of the three and is the only one consistently accepted in most aircraft overhead lockers as cabin baggage.
+The YOYO³ folds the smallest of the three and is the only one consistently accepted in most aircraft overhead lockers as cabin baggage.
 The accessories range is unmatched — from colour packs to newborn bassinets.
-The basket is the smallest at 5kg, and the fold requires two hands, but the result is the most compact package.
+The basket is now rated to 10kg, and the fold requires two hands, but the result is the most compact package.

 View on Amazon

-The Butterfly has the largest basket (8kg, front and rear access) and the deepest recline of the three — the best option if storage and nap comfort are priorities.
+The Butterfly 2 has an accessible 8kg basket and the deepest recline of the three — the best option if storage and nap comfort are priorities.
 The one-hand fold collapses it in a single piece.
-It's the heaviest at 7.3kg and the fold is slightly larger than the YOYO², but the premium build and basket capacity justify it for many families.
+It's the heaviest at 7.3kg and the fold is slightly larger than the YOYO³, but the premium build and basket capacity justify it for many families.

 View on Amazon

-The lightest at 6.0kg and the fastest to fold — a genuinely one-second one-hand mechanism.
+The fastest to fold at 6.5kg, with an integrated shoulder strap — a genuinely one-second one-hand mechanism.
 The 105.5cm handlebar and curved rear axle make it the standout pick for tall parents.
 The patented ergonomic seat offers excellent support, though the recline is slightly less deep than the Butterfly.
 Great for public transport and busy days out.

 View on Amazon